textmining-infopros/chapter7/README.md

 Please cite this compendium as: Lamba, Manika, & Madhusudhan, Margam.
 (2021).
 Sentiment Analysis of Documents using Two Different Tools (Version 1.0). http://doi.org/10.5281/zenodo.5090224

 # Contents
-The compendium contains the data, code, and notebook associated with the case study.
-This case study is further divided into 7A, and 7B.
+The compendium contains the data, code, and notebook associated with the case studies.
+It is divided into 7A, and 7B.
 7A case study used RapidMiner, and 7B case study used R programming language to perform sentiment analysis.
 It is organized as follows:

   - The `7a_processed_dataset.rar` contains the processed data for 7A case study.
   - The `7b_dataset.csv` file contains the data for 7B case study.